cybermaggedon/gnucash-uk-vat/README.md

 When following the auth link, just follow the links to get credentials and a VRN for a test user from HMRC.

+#### Fraud headers

+Before requesting production access, you'll need to test the fraud headers.

+To do this, run `test/test_fraud_api.py` (it accepts `--config` if not using the default).

+If your auth credentials have expired from the previous test, you can recreate them with `gnucash-uk-vat --authenticate` (again, accepts `--config`).

+The response is expected to include a warning due to `gov-client-multi-factor` being empty.
+But, no other errors should appear.

 ### Production

 Once tested, you can click 'Get production credentials' and enter details about the